datacoves/docs/docs/how-tos/vscode/environment-variables.md

 Deleting variables is also simple.
 Simply navigate to the Project or Environment settings.

-### Step 1: Toggle the delete option or the red trashcan.
+### Step 1: Toggle the delete option or the red trashcan

 ### Step 2: Save Changes

-If you do not save changes, the variable will not be deleted
+If you do not save changes, the variable will not be deleted.

 ![Delete variables](assets/env_var_project_delete.png)